 In case of any underpayment of estimated Insurance Premiums License Tax by an insurance company, an addition to the tax shall be imposed in the form of interest that will begin accruing on the amount of the underpayment.
 The interest rate is equal to the federal interest rate plus 2%.
 This interest rate is applied to the underpayment.
 If the insurance company's underpayment of estimated tax is the result of a qualified exception and the addition to the tax should not be imposed, Form 800C, Underpayment of Virginia Estimated Insurance Premiums License Tax, is required and must be attached to the company's Insurance Premiums License Tax annual return.

-Any surplus lines broker that fails to file with the Department their annual report, Form 802, Surplus Lines Brokers Annual Reconciliation Tax Report, (due March 1 following the close of the previous calendar year), will be subject to a late filing fine of $50 per day for each day's failure to submit the report.
+Any surplus lines broker that fails to file their annual report, Form 802, Surplus Lines Brokers Annual Reconciliation Tax Report, (due March 1 following the close of the previous calendar year), will be subject to a late filing fine of $50 per day for each day's failure to submit the report.

 Any insurance company or surplus lines broker that fails to pay the Insurance Premiums License Tax by the March 1 due date is subject to a ten percent penalty that shall be added to the amount of the unpaid tax liability.

-In addition to other penalties provided by law, any licensed surplus lines broker or any person required to be licensed as a surplus lines broker who willfully fails or refuses to pay the full amount of the tax required by Chapter 48 of Title 38.2, either by himself or through his agents or employees, or who makes a false or fraudulent return with intent to evade the tax hereby levied, or who makes a false or fraudulent claim for refund, shall be guilty of a Class 1 misdemeanor.
+In addition to other penalties provided by law, any licensed surplus lines broker or any person required to be licensed as a surplus lines broker who willfully fails or refuses to pay the full amount of the tax required by Chapter 48 of Title 38.2, either by themselves or through their agents or employees, or who makes a false or fraudulent return with intent to evade the tax hereby levied, or who makes a false or fraudulent claim for refund, shall be guilty of a Class 1 misdemeanor.

-Virginia law requires the Department to assess interest on any balance of unpaid tax, from the payment due date through the date the tax is paid.
+Virginia law requires us to assess interest on any balance of unpaid tax, from the payment due date through the date the tax is paid.
 Interest charges apply to late payments and payments made with amended returns, as well as to additional balances due or assessed as the result of audit adjustments.

 Surplus Lines Brokers

 All surplus lines brokers are required to file an annual report by March 1 reporting the direct gross premium income derived from policies for insured parties whose home state is Virginia during the preceding year ending December 31.
-Upon the failure of any surplus lines broker to pay the annual insurance premiums license tax due with the annual report, interest is assessed at the rate of interest established pursuant to Code of Virginia § 58.1-15 for the period between the due date of the annual report and the date of full payment.
+Upon the failure of any surplus lines broker to pay the annual insurance premiums license tax due with the annual report, interest is assessed at the rate of interest established pursuant to Va.
+Code § 58.1-15 for the period between the due date of the annual report and the date of full payment.

 Any corporate, partnership or limited liability officer may be held personally liable for unpaid taxes assessed against a corporation or partnership.

 The term "corporate, partnership or limited liability officer" includes an officer or employee of a corporation, or a member, manager or employee of a partnership or limited liability company, who is under a duty to collect, account for or pay the assessed tax, who had knowledge of the failure to pay the tax, and who had authority to prevent the failure.
-See Code of Virginia § 58.1-1813.
+See Va.
+Code § 58.1-1813.